 (Credit: AldiUK Twitter status)

-And finally, since Hallowe’en is celebrated at the end of this month, we couldn’t help but jump on the national day hype by sharing some of the best brand reactions to the spooky season:
+And finally, since Halloween is here, we couldn’t help but jump on the national day hype by sharing some of the best brand reactions to the spooky season:

 Bedguru’s Monster-Proof Bed

 Complete with everything you need to keep the ghouls away at Hallowe’en and aptly priced at £666, this campaign truly embodied the spirit of All Hallows Eve by addressing children’s fears of monsters under the bed.
 Take a look at their idea here: proof-kids-bed

 WD40’s Creaky Door App